ocsf/ocsf-server/README.md

 # Open Cybersecurity Schema Framework Server
-This is the Open Cybersecurity Schema Framework (OCSF) server repo.
+This is the Open Cybersecurity Schema Framework (OCSF) server repository.

 ## Local Usage
 This section describes how to build the Event Schema server.